onflow/atree/README.md

 ## Contributing

-If you would like to contribute to Cadence, have a look at the [contributing guide](https://github.com/onflow/atree/blob/main/CONTRIBUTING.md).
+If you would like to contribute to Atree, have a look at the [contributing guide](https://github.com/onflow/atree/blob/main/CONTRIBUTING.md).

 Additionally, all non-error code paths must be covered by tests.
 And pull requests should not lower the code coverage percent.